johnslemmer/video-muted-bug/README.md

-Code is pretty simple, the weird `innerHTML` set is done to show how not having `muted` cached properly can lead to undesirable audio playing on, for all intents and purposes, was a muted video from the developer's perspective.
+Code is pretty simple, the weird `innerHTML` set is done to show how not having `muted` cached properly can lead to undesirable audio playing on, for all intents and purposes, what was a muted video from the developer's perspective.